-Laura lives in Dover with her husband TJ, daughters Stevie and Sammy and son Casey and grew up in Connecticut and Whitingham, VT where her family moved in 1987.
-She has lived in Southern Vermont for 27 years, the last 14 in Dover, and along with her 11 younger brothers and sisters, graduated from the tiny former Whitingham High School.
+Laura lives in Dover with her husband TJ.
+She has lived in Southern Vermont for 31 years, the last 20 in Dover.
 She attended Champlain College in Burlington, VT and Massachusetts College for Liberal Arts in North Adams, MA and has earned a degree in Hotel Restaurant Management.

 During her tenure at the chamber, Laura brought public and private entities together for long term economic development planning, events creation and marketing.
 Under her leadership, the chamber ran three successful public arts events, created a weekend long festival in partnership with Vermont Life Magazine for Vermont made wines, foods and artisans and helped lead creation of local and regional long term economic development strategies to diversify and grow industry and jobs.

 T.S.
 Irene flooding in August of 2011 severely damaged many parts of Vermont including the Windham Region.
-This federally declared disaster occurred as Laura was transitioning from the chamber of commerce in Wilmington to BDCC.
-During that transition, she helped provide on the ground leadership immediately after the flooding in Wilmington where town offices, police, fire and roads had been severely compromised.
-Her first undertaking at the BDCC was to organize support and funding for emergency business support personnel.
+Laura helped provide on the ground leadership immediately after the flooding in Wilmington where town offices, police, fire and roads had been severely compromised.
 She lead work with other regional entities to develop a Windham Region Disaster Recovery plan, projects and funding to address the longer term economic impacts of the flooding.
 In 2012 Laura was awarded the “Volunteer Perseverance” Award by the US Small Business Administration for her disaster recovery efforts.

-Laura cofounded the 501 (c)3 Deerfield Valley Troop Support Group in 2002.
-This group was formed to connect families coping with combat deployments and to fundraise for morale and necessity care packages for service members.
-As a result of having six of her family members serve in the Iraq and Afghanistan wars, Laura has developed a deep belief in the need to expand civic participation in government.
+Laura co-founded the 501 (c)3 Deerfield Valley Troop Support Group in 2002.
+This group was formed to connect families coping with combat deployments and to fund raise for morale and necessity care packages for service members.